cr3ation/merge-user/README.md

 ## Usage example

-1) Start _Merge User.app_
-2) Current logged in user is automatically selected.
+1) Start _Merge User.app_, current user is automatically selected.
-3) Use dropdown to select user you want to merge to (get it's files)
+2) Select user you want to merge in to using dropdown.
-4) Start migration, enter password.
+3) Click _Give me my stuff_ and ender password to start migration.
-5) Reboot
+4) Reboot

 _For more examples and usage, please refer to the [Wiki][wiki]._